 The row dimensions provide the breakdown of rows in the pivot table.
 You can have up to 2 row dimensions.
 Reorder the dimensions listed to change the order of the rows in your table.

 The column dimensions provide the columns in the pivot table.
 You can have up to 2 column dimensions.
 Reorder the dimensions listed to change the order of the columns in your table.

 Metrics provide the data you want to visualize.
-Pivot tables can have 1 metric.
+Pivot tables can have up to 10 metrics.